Barnardo’s are looking for volunteers to house the young homeless. For... Read More

 Blyth has a wonderful beach, parks, buildings and a long history of shipbuilding and mining.

 Blyth Town Council is a community council at the most local level of government.
-We provide an expanding number of services, events and also a voice for the residents of Blyth delivered with local knowledge and commitment.
+We provide a small number of services, events and also a voice for Blyth delivered with local knowledge and commitment.
 Our activities are detailed on the pages of this website.
 However, Northumberland County Council, are responsible for most of the services Blyth residents commonly access: Benefits and Council Tax, Housing, Social Care, Tourism, Libraries, Schools, Roads and Transport, Waste and Recycling.
-More details at www.northumberland.gov.uk
+More details are available at www.northumberland.gov.uk.

 Following the AGM held on Thursday 10 May 2018 there were new appointments within the Council, which are listed below:

 Councillor Adrian Cartie has taken over as Mayor from Councillor John Potts, with Councillor Kath Nisbet remaining Deputy Mayor.